tedmiston/notes/books/Hackers & Painters.md

 - "The solution societies find, as they get more specialized, is to make the trade into a two-step process."
 - "The intermediate stuff—the medium of exchange—can be anything that's rare and portable.
 Historically metals have been the most common, but recently we've been using a medium of exchange, called the dollar, that doesn't physically exist.
 It works as a medium of exchange, however, because its rarity is guaranteed by the U.S. Government."
 - "People think that what a business does is make money.
 But money is just the intermediate stage—just a shorthand—for whatever people want.
 What most businesses really do is make wealth.
 They do something people want."
+- re: giving people what they want, not what you like
+	- "When you're starting a business, it's easy to slide into thinking that customers want what you do.
+During the Internet Bubble I talked to a woman who, because she liked the outdoors, was starting an "outdoor portal."
+You know what kind of business you should start if you like the outdoors?
+One to recover data from crashed hard disks."
+	- "What's the connection?
+None at all.
+Which is precisely my point.
+If you want to create wealth (in the narrow technical sense of not starving) then you should be especially skeptical about any plan that centers on things you like doing."

 ### The Pie Fallacy